Item 10832 - Map by Francis Joseph Neptune, Cobscook River, 1798

 - *Credit line must read: Collections of Maine Historical Society

-Passamaquoddy Indian Francis Joseph Neptune drew this map of the Cobscook River area on July 12th, 1798 in the presence of Robert Pagan who was sent to the area to learn about the St. Croix River for British Commissioner Thomas Barclay.Show Details
+On July 12, 1798, cartographer Francis Joseph Neptune (Passmaquoddy) created this map of the Cobscook River area, in the presence of Robert Pagan who was sent to the area to learn about the St. Croix River for British Commissioner Thomas Barclay.Show Details

-During treaty negotiations between the British and the Americans, the "true" St. Croix River was in dispute.
-The St. Croix was mentioned in the Treaty of Paris of 1783 as the northeast boundary between the United States and Canada, but a number of rivers in that area bore the name "St. Croix."
+During treaty negotiations between the British and the United States, the "true" St. Croix River was in dispute.
+According to the Treaty of Paris (1783) the St. Croix River served as a northeast boundary between the United States and Canada, but a number of rivers in that area bore the name "St. Croix."